henrikfalk/-Bacteria-Simulator-/README.md

 - TMPro package (TextMeshPro)

 ## Development environment
-Unity Editor v2020.3.32f1 running on Manjaro Linux.
+Startet development using Unity Editor v2020.3.32f1 running on Manjaro Linux.
+Updated the Unity Editor to v2022.3.5f1 at some point because v2020.3.32f1 didn't work anymore.

 I used "GitKraken" as Git client.